The Prevention Review Group has published its recommendations for legal duties to prevent homelessness - Preventing Homelessness in Scotland (pdf)

 The Group will develop recommendations to the Scottish Government for a legal duty or duties on Scottish local authorities and wider public bodies to prevent homelessness.
 The Group will provide advice on how to ensure the recommendations are successfully implemented in the context of wider reforms to homelessness provision in Scotland.

-The Group is meeting between November 2019 and June 2020.
-Each meeting will have a different theme.
+The Group was originally scheduled to meet between November 2019 and June 2020.
+Due to COVID-19 the decision was taken to postpone the work of the Group and the Group is now due to publish its report in February 2021.
+Each meeting has a different theme.
 Every theme will be informed by the views and experiences of other experts, people with lived experience of homelessness and frontline workers.

 What are the themes the group will look at?

 Overview of work